v4ngelix/w8-tracker/README.md

   * Add authentication and user token savign to local storage, to make the project publicly demoable, while ensuring data integrity.

 ### Back-end:
   1. Set up typescript compilation.
+Mayber use "--experimental-strip-types" flag.Gg
   2. Use proxying to avoid cors issues.
   3. Try to have a static index.html file served as a default.
 And BE deal only with the API.
   4. Enable modular code writing, separate code to different files.